A00163/ML_Projects/README.md

 # ML_assignments
-This repository contains my machine learning assignments and projects.
+This repository contains my machine learning and projects.